Preference-Based Optimisation for Integrated Design and Group Decision-Making

 Through its structure-in-FIVES formulation, ODESYS operationalises this methodology for complex, multi-system design and decision problems, rigorously enforcing both hard feasibility constraints and soft acceptability conditions.
-IMAP identifies the unique best-fit-for-common-purpose design–decision vector using a intergenerational genetic search algorithm (GA), accommodating multiple actors with diverse preferences.
+IMAP identifies the unique best-fit-for-common-purpose design–decision vector using an intergenerational genetic search algorithm (GA), accommodating multiple actors with diverse preferences.
 In doing so, it finds the outcome with maximum aggregated preference, maintains full traceability and participatory engagement and enables forward-looking design decision-making rather than selecting from a curated numeric set, which unveils the illusion of free choice in conventional MCDM.

-Taken together, these results establish the IMAP solver and ODESYS/FIVES framework as a rigorous, preference-consistent, and operationally validated methodology for multi-objective, multi-actor design–decision-making.
-It demonstrates how system performance \textit{capability}, stakeholder preference \textit{desirability}, and \textit{feasibility} versus \textit{acceptability} can be coherently integrated to produce decisions that are simultaneously transparent, associative, and \textit{solvable} as a best-fit-for-common-purpose.
-Consequently, when individual actors are willing to give in on their pure self-interests, the group outcome achieves a higher aggregated preference, transforming creative conflicts into a shared ‘yes’ — without deceiving the realities of the physical system.
-This sets the stage for the final conclusions, highlighting both the theoretical and practical contributions of the ODESYS to confronting complex, socio-technical system developments.
-In doing so, ODESYS turns MOO-MCDM upside down and right side up, leveraging the synergy of 'systems-thinking-social' and 'design-thinking-slow' to deliver a best-fit-for-and-from-the-whole within reach: a conscience of freedom!\\
+Taken together, these results establish the IMAP–IGS solver and the ODESYS/FIVES framework as a rigorous, preference-consistent, and operationally validated methodology for multi-objective, multi-actor design–decision-making.
+Central to this approach is the principle that one can only find a design–decision solution once its capability–desirability has been defined, guiding the search toward the maximisation of integrated aggregated preference within a feasible and acceptable design-decision space, rather than relying on numerical ordering within objective space.
+The framework demonstrates how system performance (\textit{capability}), stakeholder preference (\textit{desirability}), and the distinction between \textit{feasibility} and \textit{acceptability} can be coherently integrated to produce decisions that are simultaneously transparent, associative, and \textit{solvable} as a best-fit-for-common-purpose.
+Within ODESYS/FIVES, IMAP performs comparably to or better than both classical multi-objective and single-objective optimisation approaches, consistently yielding a single, preference-consistent design–decision outcome \parencite{Wolfert2023OpenDesignSystems, VanHeukelum2024}.
+Consequently, when individual actors are willing to relax their purely self-interested positions, the group outcome achieves a higher aggregated preference, transforming creative conflicts into a best-fit synthesis—a shared ‘yes’—without compromising the physical realities of the system.
+This positions ODESYS as a framework capable of structuring and confronting complex socio-technical design–decision problems in a principled and operational manner.